And The Bells Were Ringing Out…

 Wedding favours could be Christmas baubles, personalised with your names and the date of your wedding.
 Guests will hang their favour on their tree every year, and remember your wedding and their memories of it.
 Homemade crackers are another festive option.
 You could store a bottle of whiskey or gin in the middle, and a joke/quiz question.
 Keep guests amused on the table, and break the ice if they don’t know each other.

 How about a Christmas wishing tree instead of a guestbook?
 Hang paper hearts from it and ask guests to write their messages on these.
 You keep the messages and then use the tree, with fairy lights, for future Christmases.
 And the wedding card box could be a personalised postbox.
-Making guest feel that they’re posting their cards to Santa (kids will love it!).
+Making the guests feel that they’re posting their cards to Santa (kids will love it!).

 Table plans could be giant advent calendars.
 Or maybe the names could be your favourite Christmas films.
 So many ideas for wedding cakes too.
 Something as simple as snowflakes on a tier of white cakes.
 Alternatively, you could try something unique and go for a tower of mini Yule logs.
 Yum.